 Reducing Azure Costs with Serverless360

 Serverless360’s Cost Analyzer is an all-in-one integrated solution that offers a variety of features to meet the user’s needs and requirements.
-Cost Analyser provides unparalleled visibility on spendings with deep Azure cost analysis across Azure subscriptions, environments, and teams.
-Serverless360 provides actionable Azure Cost analysis to maximize savings, optimize spending with better volume-based purchasing decisions, and eliminate waste.
+Cost Analyser provides unparalleled visibility on spending with deep Azure cost analysis across Azure subscriptions, environments, and teams.
+Serverless360 provides an actionable Azure Cost estimation tool to maximize savings, optimize spending with better volume-based purchasing decisions, and eliminate waste.
 Below are the benefits you receive out of Serverless360,

 Uncover cost optimization

 Cost Optimization in Cost Analyzer enables you to create optimization schedules with resources associated by defining the tiers, throughput values, and the resource state concerning the Up and Down hours of a week.
 You can visualize the cost spent across multiple subscriptions in a single pane and start gauging cyclic cost trends and patterns with hyper customization.

 Deep Azure cost analysis reports

 Cost breakdown by subscription, region, tag, and resource groups level helps get a deeper analysis.
 Organizations can achieve team and account-level cost visibility and act immediately on any potential spikes in Azure cost.

 Budget monitoring helps you to stick to your budgets by proactively monitoring Azure spending.
 Teams can also leverage the ready-to-use cost trend dashboards to forecast optimal budgets.
 The calendar view facilitates access to a historical summary of alert status, which spots the accurate date and time of the cost spike.